arusahni/website/posts/2017/07/switching-to-serverless.rst

 .. title: Switching to Serverless
 .. slug: switching-to-serverless
 .. date: 2017-06-23 16:23:28 UTC-04:00
-.. tags: tech, serverless, cloud, python
+.. tags: tech, serverless, cloud, python, draft
 .. link:
 .. description: In which I describe how I migrated a Python application to a serverless environment.
 .. type: text
+.. status: draft

 A few years ago, I wrote a webapplication to address a glaring need - hunger.
 Specifically, my hunger.
 This webapp took the form of a Slack integration